xw-hu/xw-hu.github.io/_pages/about.md

 (c) Creating next-generation multimodal models that handle multiple tasks efficiently, advancing understanding and shaping a visual world closely aligned with physical reality.

-I am looking for remote collaborators, please drop me an email if you are interested.
+I am looking for remote collaborators/students, please drop me an email if you are interested.

 News